Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 ### Predictive Model with Random Forest

-The Random Forest algorithm is a set of Decison Trees.
-Basically, we have various decison trees within the same algorithm, working side-by-side, in the end, a mean is taken from all the decison tree results in order to obtain the best prediction.
-We can say that the trees protect each other from their individual erros, so we have a bunch of uncorrelated models working together in the same portfolio.
+The Random Forest algorithm is a set of Decision Trees.
+We have various decision trees within the same algorithm, working side-by-side, in the end, a mean is taken from all the decision tree results to obtain the best prediction.
+We can say that the trees protect each other from their errors, so we have a bunch of uncorrelated models working together in the same portfolio.

 ``` r